AbhaySingla/college/index.md

 ## December 2, 2017
 I was trying to add OpenCV to the already working camera module and in the process i somehow managed to delete my home directory.
 I rebooted my Pi but no luck, so i removed the sd card from the pi and plugged it in my computer to see that the pi has split my drive in 4 diffrent drives.
 I formated all of them and now i am STUCK.<br>
-I have been working on adding the AI for ore than 5 hours now.
+I have been working on adding the AI for more than 5 hours now.
 I think i am reaching the end of today's session.
-I will now pack this shit up and will start working on it with a freash mind on monday.
+I will now pack this shit up and will start working on it with a fresh mind on monday.

 ## November 28, 2017
 - I connected the SenseHat to my pi and uploaded the coade on the pi, and the LED started blinking.<br>